BladeSides/Red-Jump/README.md

 # Red-Jump
- An open source vertical scrolling timed platformer built for my final project of the first semester.
+ An open source vertical scrolling timed platformer built for my final project of the first semester at DAE.

 ## Sources